-The regular goat found in the U.S. are generally sheared twice a year and produces roughly 5.3 pounds of mohair per shearing and fiber having a basic length of about 12 and 15cm.
+The regular goat found in the U.S. is generally sheared twice a year and produces roughly 5.3 pounds of mohair per shearing and fibre having a basic length of about 12 and 15cm.

 But the mohair does not have the felting abilities of wool.

-Rather, Mohair can be compared to rough wool in the size of fiber.
-It is an elastic and solid fiber, with substantial gleam, and can be dyed.
+Rather, Mohair can be compared to rough wool in the size of fibre.
+It is an elastic and solid fibre, with a substantial gleam, and can be dyed.